You’re already paying more attention to what you spend.

 Online tools remove the room for human error.
 It’s quite easy for me to forget a zero (or to add one) when typing something into Excel, but if the online tool is pulling in the information for me, then it’s much less likely to be incorrect information.
 I’m a big fan of using Mint.com to track my spending, although I use a good, old-fashioned Microsoft Excel spreadsheet to budget.
 At least I’m not Luddite enough to use pencil and paper!

-Todd Tresidder, Financial Mentor
+Todd Tresidder, Author and Owner of Financial Mentor

 Because they are wrong.
 Judge by results, often harsh but always fair.
 Whatever works is what matters.